Classroom Learning Spaces

 The Language Resource Center has 20 Mac computer workstations.
 It is one of our flexible learning spaces that supports digital initiatives and encourages technological exploration.
 There are HDMI connections to a a projector for instruction or presentation as well as Apple TV connection.
 The Language Resource Center is in Kohlberg Hall 326.

-The MakerSpace includes a wood shop and digital fabrication lab is located on the ground floor of Beardsley Hall.
-The space will represent an open and communal facility with resources for making, including tools for digital, mechanical, and manual fabrication.
+The MakerSpace includes a wood shop and digital fabrication lab located in Whittier Hall Rm 109-113.
+It serves as a physical and visual nexus for the MakerSpace Ecosystem and the Swarthmore Innovation Collaborative’s work.
+The space represents an open and communal facility with resources for making, including tools for digital, mechanical, and manual fabrication.